palladium-tms/palladium-docker/README.md

 ## Usage

-use "docker-compose up" in directory of project for start services
+Use `docker-compose up` in directory of project for start services

 There are 4 containers: